JavierValentin95/FirtsRepositoryCoursera/README.md

 # FirtsRepositoryCoursera

-First teste making a repository.
+First time making a repository.

-Editing the file
+I´m editing the file.

-It's a markdown file in this repository.
+There is a markdown file in this repository.